 I am very grateful to Hope and the team for helping me get my life back together, so I have written a Hope rehab review.
 The idea of going to rehab had been going through my mind for some time.
 I thought that I had hidden my drug life away from my wife and family.
 I told her it was just the drink, but she knew there was more to it.
 The lowest point of my drug using life was when I was caught smoking Meth (ice) at work.
 For years I’d been getting praise for my overtime and commitment to the job, but things were beginning to fall apart.
 Meth was taking over my life, and I was on the verge of losing everything.
 Read the full testimonial…

 Mik Whitnall “BabyShambles”

-I’m a chef which means I don’t get to do recovery by the book, far from it, in actual fact my recovery pretty much breaks all the rules there are, I’m constantly told to change careers but that’s easier said than done, I work with and around alcohol all day, I work with 2 functioning alcoholics who stink of booze and talk about drinking all day, my job is very stressful, I’m around heavy drinkers and drug users and I don’t get to go to regular meetings because of the hours I work so I’ve had to botch together my own program.
+I’m a chef which means I don’t get to do recovery by the book, far from it, in actual fact, my recovery pretty much breaks all the rules there are.
+I’m constantly told to change careers but that’s easier said than done, I work with and around alcohol all day, I work with 2 functioning alcoholics who stink of booze and talk about drinking all day, my job is very stressful, I’m around heavy drinkers and drug users.
+I don’t get to go to regular meetings because of the hours I work so I’ve had to botch together my own program.